-The work of Banksy is famous all over the world.
+Banksy’s work is famous all over the world.
 His elegant street art is often a satirical comment on the state of the world (capitalism, war) in easy to swallow and easy to follow images.
-It’s not surprising that the new Banksy Museum Moco in Amsterdam (open since 2016) is such a big succes among a young, international crowd.
+The Banksy Museum Moco in Amsterdam is a succes among a young, international crowd.
 Often it gets so busy, it’s best to book tickets online to skip the line.

-Children hugging weapons of destruction, brightly coloured flowers thrown by a young protester, a girl reaching for a red ballon in the sky, Banksy’s message to the world is in black and white, with a touch of red.
+Banksy’s message to the world is in black and white, with a touch of red.
+Children hugging weapons of destruction, brightly coloured flowers thrown by a young protester, a girl reaching for a red ballon in the sky.
 That the world in reality is a more complicated, might be a little more difficult to portray in spray-paint.
-The Banksy Museum also has temporary exhibitions.
-For more information: check the Amsterdam Exhibitions calendar.

 The exhibition organisers are a Dutch couple who run an art gallery in the nearby art and antique area Spiegelstraat.
-They put the collection together lending Banksy art works from their art collecting friends and connections.
-The museum is open 7 days a week and they need at least 300 visitors a day to pay for the high rent.
+They put the collection together by borrowing Banksy art works from their art collecting friends and connections.

 Museum Square Amsterdam

-The museum is housed in Villa Alsberg, a beautiful villa from 1904 on Museum Square.
-The house has wonderful details on the inside and outside, but the architect (a nephew of Rijksmuseum-architect Pierre Cuypers) certainly didn’t have an exhibition space in mind when he drew up the plans.
-The small, crowded rooms and narrow corridors, can make it feel little claustrophobic.
+The museum is housed in Villa Alsberg, a beautiful mansion from 1904 on Museum Square.
+The house has wonderful details on the inside and outside, but it can get crowded quickly in the many small rooms and narrow corridors.

-Moco Museum is open every day and located at Museum Square (Honthorststraat 20).
+Moco Museum is open every day and centrally located at Amsterdam Museum Square (Honthorststraat 20).